 “one of the best, if not the best, concerts of the year”

 Estadão (São Paulo)

 “The vocal colors are expressed with perfect balance and total transparency… simply dazzling”

-In Autumn 2019, the Monteverdi Choir and English Baroque Soloists, led by John Eliot Gardiner, tour a programme of choral masterpieces across Europe and South America.
+In Autumn 2019, the Monteverdi Choir and English Baroque Soloists, led by John Eliot Gardiner, made their debuts in Russia, Slovakia, Brazil, Uruguay, Argentina and Chile as they toured a programme of choral masterpieces across Europe and South America.

 Three Italian choral masterpieces showcase the virtuosity of Monteverdi Choir, and highlight the changing musical styles in Italy in the 17th and early 18th centuries.
 Monteverdi’s final setting of the mass, written while he was maestro di cappella of St Mark’s in Venice in the first half of the 17th century, mixes the older polyphonic style with more declamatory passages.
 Carissimi’s Jephte, a miniature sacred musical drama written in the middle of the 17th century, uses an almost operatic style of solo writing alongside meltingly beautiful choruses to tell the Old Testament story of Jephtha, the Israelite leader forced to sacrifice his own daughter.
 Domenico Scarlatti’s 10-voice Stabat mater, composed in the early years of the 18th century, combines the old-fashioned polyphonic choral style with a passionate rhetoric, in a graphic depiction of Christ’s crucifixion with all the intensity of a Bernini sculpture or a Caravaggio tableau.